Types of Radiation Therapy

 One of the main treatment types for lung cancer is radiation.
 This involves the use of a strong, concentrated, energy-X-ray to kill or hinder cancer cells from growing and spreading.
 When a person is diagnosed with a disease like lung cancer, the next thing doctors consider is the patient’s treatment options and how to improve their prognosis.

-If the patient is diagnosed at an early-stage lung cancer (stage I or stage II), then they’ll have a better prognosis and treatment plan than a later stage diagnosis.
+If the patient is diagnosed with early-stage lung cancer (stage I or stage II), then they’ll have a better prognosis and treatment plan than a later-stage diagnosis.
 Most cancers tend to be diagnosed at these later stages, however, (stage III or stage IV).
 In this case, treatment options may encompass pairing with emerging treatments, a combination of other primary treatments, complementary therapies, or palliative care.

 Your doctor may choose to utilize radiation before surgery to help shrink tumors to a more manageable size, or as the primary lung cancer treatment if the stage is early enough or the tumor is in an ideal spot.
 The physician may also choose to group treatments with chemotherapy or targeted treatments like immunotherapy for greater effect.